-- From Digimon, we have: Imperialdramon and his unnamed normal mode, Fighter Mode and Paladin Mode; and Belphemon and his Rage Mode and Sleep Mode.
+- From Digimon, we have: Imperialdramon and his Dragon Mode, Fighter Mode and Paladin Mode; and Belphemon and his Rage Mode and Sleep Mode.

 - In Exalted most of a Lunar Exalt's very numerous forms are those of specific, individual animals they've eaten.
 However, a few are specific to themselves: their human form, their totem/spirit form (an animal of some kind), and the in-between forms they can gain by learning Hybrid Body Rearrangement and Deadly Beastman Transformation.

 - Asura's Wrath's title character has the following forms in addition to his normal one: Vajra Asura (and a six-armed variant), Berserker Asura, Wrath Asura, Mantra Asura, and Asura the Destructor.

 - Pokémon: Deoxys is the franchise's posterchild of this trope, with a Default Form, an Attack Form, a Defense Form, and a Speed Form.
 Which form you get depends on which version Deoxys enters.

 - El Goonish Shive.
 Grace can transform into several different forms, including a squirrel and a human being.

 - In Gargoyles the Third Race (The Fair Folk) and the New Olympian serial killer Proteus are shapeshifters who can look like pretty much anything they want (though Perseus prefers to impersonate others).
 For example, the Weird Sisters have appeared as young women, creepy old women, creepy little girls, and creepy old gargoyles (they're creepy).
 Oberon has his usual humanoid form but at one point transmutes it to something resembling diamond, and another time grows taller than the world's highest skyscraper.
 Word of God is that the Third Race can, in fact, look like anything at all, and don't necessarily have "true forms" at all.